From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 Team B: internal tools and infrastructure.

-Takeshi addressed directly: “You can still reach me anytime.
+Takeshi addressed it directly: “You can still reach me anytime.
 This isn’t gatekeeping.
 It’s making sure your day-to-day needs get handled faster.
 Sarah and Marcus can make decisions that I currently bottleneck.
 But for strategic stuff or concerns about your role, my door stays open.”

 Week 8: Gradual Handoff